 BIO 121, CHM 224 and CHM 230

 Overview of the major topics of biochemistry including the chemistry, structure, function, biological activity and molecular mechanisms of the major biological macromolecules.
-Introduction to bioenergetics.
-Study of major metabolic pathways.
+Introduction to bioenergetics and central metabolic pathways.
 Laboratory.

 BCM \380.
 Topics in Biochemistry